CMPUT301W23T53/the-explorer/README.md

 7. Head to nearby QR codes to earn more points.

 # Development
-The The Explorer app was developed using Java and the Android SDK.
+The Explorer app was developed using Java and the Android SDK.
 The app uses Firebase for authentication, storage, and database.
 The app uses the Google Maps API to display a map of nearby QR codes that other users have scanned.
 The app is designed to be flexible enough to allow developers to extend or migrate it.

 # Contributors
 + sashreek s-mag